What does a legitimately happy and fulfilling life look like?

-I love to talk about productivity, and money, and achieving your goals, and building great habits, but without understanding how those things relate to happiness, what’s the point?
+I love to talk about productivity, money, achieving your goals, and building great habits, but what’s the point without understanding how those things relate to happiness?
 Without happiness, literally what else is there?

 I want a life that makes me happy along the way and gives me something to look back on and cherish.

 A life of great professional success, physical health, achievements, and material wealth is meaningless to me if none of it makes me happy.
-I believe that every one of those things can fit into an overwhelmingly happy and fulfilling life.
+I believe that all of those things can fit into an overwhelmingly satisfying life.
 But not without a “why.”
-Not without understanding what actually makes us happy, and how those other goals can help us find fulfillment.
+Not without understanding what it is that actually makes us happy and how those other goals can help us find fulfillment.

-So let’s jump right in and look at eight core elements of a legitimately happy and fulfilling life.
+So let’s jump in and look at eight core elements of a legitimately happy and fulfilling life.

 When an experience is new, different, and emotionally meaningful, it draws our attention and plants itself as a landmark in our memory.
 In contrast, periods that are familiar and routine don’t leave as much of a mark.

-When we are young, everything is novel, interesting, and significant.
+When we are young, everything is novel, engaging, and significant.
 Fresh memories form constantly, and that impacts how we perceive time.
 A timeline full of interesting points seems longer when we look back on it.
 But as we age, it is easier to coast through a routine and stick to the familiar.
-We make fewer new memories.
-So the timeline has more empty space and it makes those periods feel shorter.
-This is why life seems to speed up as we age.
+As a result, we make fewer new memories.
+So the timeline has more negative space, making those periods feel shorter.
+This memory effect is one reason life seems to speed up as we age.

 Have you ever gotten in your car and “teleported” to work, feeling like you don’t remember driving there?
 A routine like that demands very little attention and is unlikely to create new memories.
 With nothing interesting on the timeline, 20 minutes can feel like 5, and a month can feel like 20 minutes.

-Routines make a great tool for accomplishing goals, but a life defined solely by routine cruises by and leaves us little to cherish.
-Which is why we need to shake it up.
+Routines make an excellent tool for accomplishing goals, but a life defined solely by routine happenings cruises past us and leaves little to cherish.
+That is why we need to shake it up.